BryceCronin/BigCon/README.md

 # Big-Con - Accessible Joy-Con Adapter

-This project was originally created for the Liquid Hacks 2.0 Hackathon.
+This project was originally created for the Liquid Hacks 2.0 Hackathon, more info can be found there.

 Hackathon: https://liquidhacks2021.devpost.com/

 Big-Con Project: https://devpost.com/software/big-con
 # Work in Progress
 This project is still a work in progress.
-If you like, you can download the STL files below to construct a Big-Con yourself.
-However, some files are incomplete or have errors.
-This message will be removed when the files have been updated to remove these issues.
+If you like, you can download the STL files below to construct a Big-Con yourself now.
+However, a lot of changes will be made after the conclusion and judging of the hackathon, so you may want to hold off for a few weeks :)

 # Files & 3D-Printing Info